Alqueraf/Alqueraf/README.md

 My name is Alex, nice to see you here!

 - 📱 I'm a Mobile Engineer & Educator 🎓
-- 👨‍💻 I build beautiful experiences for mobile
+- 👨‍💻 I build beautiful experiences for Android & iOS
 - 👨‍🏫 Teach App Development
 - ✈️ Travel whenever I can
 - 💚 And love Trekking in the mountains